Liakhvi Strict Nature Reserve: Geomorphology

 The Caucasus Mountains formed largely as the result of a tectonic plate collision between the Arabian plate moving northwards with respect to the Eurasian plate.
-As the Tethys Sea was closed and the Arabian Plate collided with the Iranian Plate and was pushed against it and with the clockwise movement of the Eurasian Plate towards the Iranian Plate and their final collision, the Iranian Plate was pressed against the Eurasian Plate.
+As the Tethys Sea was closed and the Arabian plate collided with the Iranian plate and was pushed against it and with the clockwise movement of the Eurasian plate towards the Iranian plate and their final collision, the Iranian plate was pressed against the Eurasian plate.
 As this happened, the entire rocks that had been deposited in this basin from the Jurassic to the Miocene were folded to form the Greater Caucasus Mountains.
 This collision also caused the uplift and the Cenozoic volcanic activity in the Lesser Caucasus Mountains.

 Liakhvi Strict Nature Reserve resides in Mestia-Tianeti flysch zone and Gagra-Java flysch zone and the eastern edge of Amzara-Mukhuri subzone and the central raised zones of the intermountain of the Transcaucasia at the southern slope of the Greater Caucasus range.

-Geologic map of the area features celestine, gypsum, nickel sulfide (milerit), phyllites with ultra alkali or alkali soil and also listwanite, and talc with lenses of serpentinites.
+Geological map of the area features celestine, gypsum, nickel sulfide (milerit), phyllites with ultra alkali or alkali soil and also listwanite, and talc with lenses of serpentinites.